 Through individual and group projects, students study and create original works that incorporate public space as an integral part of the work's content.
 Students learn about the various opportunities for public display, the application process for public commissions, as well as the logistical considerations of private commissions.
 Four hours of lecture/studio and two hours of studio/lab.
-Prerequisite: ART 250 or permission of the instructor.
+Prerequisite: ART 150.